uhctf/uhctf2022/challenges/EyeP/readme.md

 ## Description
 <!-- HTML can be used here if needed -->
 We tapped into a Top Secret facility's camera network and captured a handshake for one of their cameras!
 Can you figure out the password so we can see what is going on?
+(Do not attack the infrastructure, the password is in rockyou.txt ;) )